This post about food sensitivity tests contains affiliate links.

 While I encourage everyone who believes they have a food sensitivity to purchase a food sensitivity test, I recommend you proceed cautiously optimistic.
 The verdict is still out whether such tests are 100 percent accurate.
 Tests can come back with a wide array of possible trigger foods, causing you much anxiety as you try to figure out what to eat.

 However, knowledge is power.
-I believe these tests should be used as a starting point on your journey to figure out what ails you.
+I believe these food sensitivity tests should be used as a starting point on your journey to figure out what ails you.
 You are your best scientist.
 I believe we will all be better off if we stop relying on our doctors, who have little-to-no nutrition education, to fix us.
 You have the power to heal your body, put your chronic symptoms to rest, and possibly reverse disease in your body.

 How Should Food Sensitivity Tests Be Used?

 In my opinion, food sensitivity tests should not be used as a diagnostic tool, rather as a starting point to an elimination diet.
-You can eliminate the foods that you are most sensitive first for at least THREE weeks, then over time, add each food item back into your diet to see how you feel.
+You can eliminate the foods that you are most sensitive to first for at least THREE weeks (maybe four), then over time, add each food item back into your diet to see how you feel.
 For example, if you eliminate eggs, corn and dairy for three weeks, you can first add eggs back into your diet and see how you feel over the next few days.
 If you feel fine, then a few days later you can add corn back in and so forth.
 Go slow and don’t rush through the process.

 Food Allergy Tests